Click here to listen to a reading of this blog:

 - Though The ATA say that as many as 60% are undiagnosed

-- Around 8 times more women are affected than men, with key triggers being puberty, pregnancy and the menopause
+- And around 8 times more women are affected than men, with key triggers being puberty, pregnancy and the menopause

 Symptoms of thyroid conditions are far-reaching, as thyroid hormone is needed for every cell and function in the body.